 This is the one misconception that holds some truth in it.

-When it is particularly cold, lithium batteries produce less cranking power and therefore can struggle to get the bike started.
+Lithium batteries produce less cranking power when it is particularly cold and, therefore, can struggle to get the bike started.

 Warming your battery up beforehand can help with this; for example, turning your lights on or plugging something into your USB port will start to draw power from the battery and warm it up.